-3. Gently tip the plow assembly to its working position with a hoist or forklift.
-Pin the parking stand to holo the square tubes of the push frame parallel to the ground.
+Attach the skid assemblies by inserting them with 3 1" bushings below the bushings on the 3 x 3 tube.
+Tip the moldboard and frame assembly with a hoist or fork truck.
+Pin the parking stand to hold the square tubes of the push frame approximately parallel to the ground.